-Radio Frequency (RF) watermarking is another possible approach to providing the security described in this paper.
-Since we are aware of no published specific details, it is difficult to assess its security.
+Radio Frequency (RF) watermarking [9] is another possible approach to providing the security described in this paper.
+RF watermarking authenticates a wireless transmission by modulating the RF waveform in a way known only to authorized nodes.
+RF watermarking relies on keeping secret the knowledge of which RF waveform parameters are being modulated; furthermore, if that waveform is exactly captured at the receiving end of the wormhole and exactly replicated at the transmitting end of the wormhole, the signal level of the resulting watermark is independent of the distance it was tunneled.
+In addition, since we are aware of no published specific details, it is difficult to assess its security.
 If the radio hardware is kept secret, such as through tamper-resistant modules, some level of security can be provided against compromised nodes; however, if the radio band in which communications are taking place is known, then an attacker can attempt to tunnel the entire signal from one location to another.